On cyclic fixed points of spectra: Introduction

-In the special cases $X = B^{\wedge p^n}$ or $X = THH(B)$, where $B^{\wedge p^n}$ is a specific $C_{p^n}$-equivariant model for the $p^n$-th smash power of a spectrum $B$, and $THH(B)$ is the topological Hochschild homology of a symmetric ring spectrum $B$, the geometric fixed points are well understood, as explained in Theorems~\ref{thm-1.9} and~\ref{thm-1.10}.
-In the special cases $W = S^{-1}/p^\infty$ or $W = F(V, S)$, where $V$ is a finite $p$-torsion spectrum, the $(W, k)$-coconnected maps are well understood in terms of $p$-completion or homotopy with $V$-coefficients, as explained in Examples~\ref{ex-1.11} and~\ref{ex-1.12}.
+In the special cases $X = B^{\wedge p^n}$ and $X = THH(B)$, where $B^{\wedge p^n}$ is a specific $C_{p^n}$-equivariant model for the $p^n$-th smash power of a symmetric spectrum $B$, and $THH(B)$ is the topological Hochschild homology of a symmetric ring spectrum $B$, the geometric fixed points are well understood, as explained in Theorems~\ref{thm-1.9} and~\ref{thm-1.10}, respectively.
+In the special cases $W = S^{-1}/p^\infty$ and $W = F(V, S)$, where $V$ is a finite $p$-torsion spectrum, the $(W, k)$-coconnected maps are well understood in terms of $p$-completion and homotopy with $V$-coefficients, as explained in Examples~\ref{ex-1.11} and~\ref{ex-1.12}, respectively.
 In the doubly special case when $X = THH(B)$ and $W = S^{-1}/p^\infty$, our results recover the main theorem of Tsalidis \cite{Ts98}.